marketplacesite/midscrow/README.md

 3. Both parties confirm the agreed amount
 4. Goods or services are delivered
 5. Receiver confirms delivery
-6. Funds are released — or locked for admin review if disputed
+6. Funds are released; or locked for admin review if disputed

 No trust assumptions.
 No manual middlemen.